- Feels light in the hand, despite metal construction

 While its first two handsets shook up the smartphone market, they suffered from a critical failing – they were sold through an invite-only system that left most people in the lurch.

 Not the OnePlus 3.
 It's available from the OnePlus website, starting at the mid-range price of £329.
-Or you can pick it up on a monthly contact on O2 Refresh Plans.

 - Fast charging mode comes in very handy